pycontribs/pyrax/docs/cloud_files.md

 And just as with `store_object()`, you can call `upload_file()` directly on a `Container` object.

-Note that (currently) both `store_object()` and `upload_file()` run synchronously, so your code will block while the transfer occurs.
-If you plan on building an application that will involve significant file transfer, you should plan on making these calls using an asynchronous approach such as threading, eventlet, twisted, or another similar approach.
+Note that (currently) both `store_object()` and `upload_file()` run synchronously, so your code blocks while the transfer occurs.
+If you plan on building an application that involves significant file transfer, you should plan on making these calls using an asynchronous approach such as the `threading` module, `eventlet`, `twisted`, or another similar approach.

 ## Retrieving (Downloading) Stored Objects